titan00000001/Button/README.md

 # Player

-Ever Wanted to just play with a bunch on sensors with LEDs
+Ever Wanted to just play with a bunch on sensors with LEDs all in the shape of a cute creature

 ## Schematic
 ![](https://github.com/titan00000001/Button/blob/main/Screenshot%20(18).png)